Support Your Health Forum’s Mission by Donating or Purchasing a Book by the Author.

 Cognitive behavioral therapy (CBT) has a role in the treatment of forms of dependence, including smartphone addiction.
 The idea of CBT is to increase one’s awareness of how emotions and thoughts shape an action that leads to the dependence and how to break that arc.
 There are several online conferencing CBT sites available as well.

-At least for the next three or four weeks, the United States and other countries will continue these strict social distancing measures, which result in a change in the usual schedule.
+At least for the next few months, the United States and other countries will continue to phase out of stricter social distancing measures, which result in a change in the usual schedule.
 If it hadn’t been a problem already, it is likely that this adjustment might come with it increased smartphone use.
 Besides increasing the risk of physical problems, problematic smartphone use can lead to disrupted sleep, increases in anxiety and depression and relationship problems, and increase distraction.
 An awareness and attention to this problem can ensure that this time is one of growth and productivity.

 Take the Nomophobia Test Nomophobia “No mobile phone phobia”